-Your volunteers are the key to a successful Day of Service.
-Online sign up sheets with SignUp.com are helpful to keep large groups of volunteers organized and in the loop!
-From donations to volunteer shifts - the various aspects of organizing large groups of volunteers for a Day of Service just can't be managed with clipboard sign ups, reply-all emails, and phone call after phone call.
+Your volunteers are the key to a successful Day of Service – free online SignUp sheets are helpful to keep large groups of volunteers organized and in the loop!
+From donations to volunteer shifts, the various aspects of organizing large groups of volunteers for a Day of Service just can't be managed with clipboard sign ups, reply-all emails, and phone call after phone call.

 Service Day Communication Planning

 In most cases, Day of Service events are a combined effort from a nonprofit coordinator, a group leader and all the volunteers involved in planning.
 Keep in mind that everyone involved is part of that process and all parties involved are key to a successful event.
 Here’s a basic communication timeline for orchestrating a successful Day of Service and keeping everyone in the loop before, during and after your event:

 - Save the Date – ask all your group members to block out Service Day on their calendars.